-The multi-input multi-output audio interface can process realtime signals to adjust the acoustic signal gains, to introduce propagation delay, to mix the interfering signals, and to add ambient/man-made noise and interference.
-Our solution is compared against AAL, DNRL, and CNA, as introduced in Sect.
-II, under an environment that is described by the Bellhop model [16].
-We use the typical Arctic sound speed profile as in [17] and the corresponding Bellhop profile is plotted in Fig. 2.
-Note that we use 25 KHz, the sound frequency in use for our WHOI modem.
+The communication solution is implemented and tested on our underwater communication emulator [20].
+This emulator is composed of four WHOI Micro-Modems and a real-time audio processing card to emulate underwater channel propagation.
+The multi-input multi-output audio interface can process real-time signals to adjust the acoustic signal gains, to introduce propagation delay, to mix the interfering signals, and to add ambient/man-made noise and interference.
+Our solution is compared against AAL, DNRL, and CNA, as introduced in Section 2, under an environment that is described by the Bellhop model [21].
+We use the typical Arctic sound speed profile as in [22] and the corresponding Bellhop profile is plotted in Fig. 3.
+Note that we use 25 kHz, the sound frequency in use for our WHOI modem.
 We modify AAL, DNRL, and CNA, as they were originally designed for settings that are quite different from the under-ice environment.
 Specifically, AAL, DNRL and CNA all use the AUV that surfaces last as reference node because intuitively the shorter an AUV stays underwater (the less time it stays in an uncertain environment after a GPS fix), the less uncertain its position is.
 Triangulation is employed for position calculation in AAL and DNRL, while EKF filtering is used in CNA.
 We are also interested in seeing the performance improvement that we get using the external uncertainty notion.
-Therefore, we implement another version of our proposed solution without using external uncertainty, i.e., forcing the position uncertainty to be zero.
-We denote this modified version and the original version by 'Proposed solution w/o EU' and 'Proposed solution w/ EU', respectively.